ElectronicBlueberry/UI-Sandbox/README.md

 # UI Sandbox

 A simple and fast minimal framework for teaching vue+ts.
-UI Sandbox allows you to define multiple interactive sandboxes to teach using different scenarios.
+UI Sandbox allows you to define multiple interactive sandboxes to teach using pre-built scenarios.

 Runs on vite, and a minimal express backend for managing files.